 - Transportation to community service activities is not provided by Cardinal Newman High School.
 Each student is responsible for his/her transportation.

-- Falsifying any information on the Student Record of Community Service Hours form, the Community Service Reflection Paper, or any other record of community service, will be treated as a violation of the Honor Code of Cardinal Newman High School.
+- Falsifying any information regarding community service will be treated as a violation of the Honor Code of Cardinal Newman High School.